Finding and Merging Duplicate Requests

 You can also merge without AI detection:

-1. Select multiple features from your main board using checkboxes
+- Select multiple features from your main board using checkboxes

-2. Click the merge action
+- Click the merge action

-3. Choose which feature should be primary
+- Choose which request should be primary

 This works when you spot duplicates yourself or want to combine related requests.